LibertyAces/BitSwanPump-BlankApp/README.md

 ```bash
 nc -v localhost 8888
 ```
 Now write any messge, "test" for example.
-You should see your message enriched in docker container STDOUT.
+You should see your message enriched in docker container `stderr`.

 ## Customize